Particular/docs.particular.net/nservicebus/hosting/expose-an-endpoint-as-a-web-wcf-service.md

 ## Calling Web/WCF services

-If you need to invoke a Web/WCF service as a part of your message handling logic, where that logic also updates transactional resources like a database, the best practice is to split it into two endpoints.
+When invoke a Web/WCF service as a part of message handling logic, where that logic also updates transactional resources like a database, the best practice is to split it into two endpoints.

-If you don't require a response from the Web/WCF service, have the first endpoint publish an event to which the second endpoint subscribes to
+If no response is required from the Web/WCF service, have the first endpoint publish an event to which the second endpoint subscribes to
 ([more FAQ info](/nservicebus/messaging/publish-subscribe/)) and have the second endpoint call the Web/WCF service.

-If you do need a response from the Web/WCF service, turn the first endpoint into a [saga](/nservicebus/sagas/) that sends (not publishes) a message to the second endpoint, which calls the Web/WCF service and [replies](/nservicebus/messaging/reply-to-a-message.md) with a response that is handled by the saga in the first endpoint.
+If a response is required from the Web/WCF service, turn the first endpoint into a [saga](/nservicebus/sagas/) that sends (not publishes) a message to the second endpoint, which calls the Web/WCF service and [replies](/nservicebus/messaging/reply-to-a-message.md) with a response that is handled by the saga in the first endpoint.